numpy/numpy/doc/neps/missing-data.rst

 NPY_ITER_USE_MASKNA
-    If the operand has an NA dtype, an NA mask, or both, this adds a new virtual operand to the end of the operand list which iterates over the mask of the particular operand.
+    If the operand has an NA dtype, an NA mask, or both, this adds a new virtual operand to the end of the operand list which iterates over the mask for the particular operand.

 NPY_ITER_IGNORE_MASKNA
     If an operand has an NA mask, by default the iterator will raise